|Kuyt and Van Persie

 RW/ST: Dirk Kuyt (Katwijk aan Zee)

-Kuyt started as a striker, but played mainly as right wing. started his career with FC Utrecht, but the peak of his career was spent with Feyenoord, Liverpool FC and Fenerbahce.
-He went to WC in 2006, 2010 and 2014 as well as Euro 2008 and 2012.
-He played a big role in both WC Finals, where Holland finished 2nd and 3rd.
+Kuyt started as a striker, but played mainly as right wing.
+He started his career with FC Utrecht, but the peak of his career was spent with Feyenoord, Liverpool FC and Fenerbahce.
+He went to World Cup in 2006, 2010 and 2014 as well as Euro 2008 and 2012.
+He played a big role in two World Cup Finals, where Netherlands finished 2nd and 3rd, respectively.

 ST: Robin Van Persie (Rotterdam)

-Van Persie started with Feyenoord, but spent the cream of his career playing in England for Arsenal and Manchester United.
-He spent 8 seasons with Arsenal, winning both PFA Player of the Year and the FWA Player of the Year in 2011-2012.
-Immediately after winning the two awards, he made a controversial transfer to rival Manchester United after the season.
-He won the Premiership in his first season with Manchester United.
-At the time of writing, he has earned 98 caps.
-He was a key player for the Oranje from the WC Finals 2006 to now.
+Robin Van Persie started with Feyenoord, but was known for his career playing in England.
+He spent 8 seasons with Arsenal, winning both PFA and FWA Player of the Year in 2011-2012.
+Immediately after winning the two awards, he made a controversial transfer to rival Manchester United.
+He later played for Fenerbahçe S.K. in Turkey.
+At the international level, he has earned 102 caps, helping Netherlands to finish second in 2010 World Cup Finals in South Africa.
+He captained the national team in Brazil, four years later.

-Tim Krul, Bas Paauwe, Winston Bogarde, Mauk Weber, Peter Houtman
+Tim Krul, Bas Paauwe, Winston Bogarde, Mauk Weber, Peter Houtman, Sjaak Troost, John Bosman, Wim Koevermans, Wim Koevermans, Eljero Elia, Memphis Depay, Georginio Wijnaldum.

 -- Winston Bogarde was considered.
 I chose Khalid Boulahrouz over him because Boulahrouz had more international experience.
 Cor Veldhoen had more steady club career that was associated with the province.